 Not every kid is as lucky as Noah or perhaps your child.
 Every day, Rainbow cares for kids with heart defects, rare cancers, cystic fibrosis, neurological disorders, serious injuries and other life-threatening conditions.
 Rainbow has a world-renowned neonatal intensive care unit that cares for babies who are severely premature, low birth weight and born to drug addiction.
 No kid should have to endure such trauma.
 At least once a week as I'm walking through the hospital (I work at University Hospitals, where Rainbow is located), I see a very sick child and the site breaks my heart.
 I want to do something--anything--to help these children, and I hope you will join me in this cause.
 As an added benefit, your donation will be tax-deductible and you'll get a tax receipt from the hospital.

-If you are interested in supporting my Run for Rainbow, please e-mail me at wchornsby at yahoo dot com and please join my Yahoo! group.
+If you are interested in supporting my Run for Rainbow, please e-mail me and join my Yahoo! group.
 Every dollar you contribute will make a difference.

 This was an excellent week of training as I completed 96.5 miles.
 I had a good hill-repeat workout on Chagrin Boulevard and logged some decent times at the track, running 5x1600 at about 5:50 each.
 On Thursday I took Noah out for his first jaunt in our new baby jogger and he loved it.
 We went 4 miles for my second run of the day and he was fast asleep by the time we were done.
 On Saturday, I ran 14.75 miles in Peninsula with the Lock 29 crew and on Sunday did my first race since the Mohican 100.